bryanjhogan/2_GitHubActionsHelloWorldConsole_Debug_And_Release/index.md

 In the previous post I gave a quick introduction to GitHub Actions showing how to build a small Hello World application and make the artifact available for download.

-In this post I'll show how to build debug and release versions of the same application, with the release only being built if the debug one builds.
+In this post I'll show how to build debug and release versions of the same application, with the release only being built if the debug one builds successfully.
 This in itself is not a whole lot of use, but in the next post I'm going to show how to add manual approvals before performing certain jobs, like deploying built code to AWS.
+In that scenario, a build will occur, a user needs to inspect the output and the approve deploying the artifact, now that is useful.

 But for now, I'm keeping it simple without the complications of external services, secrets, environment variables, etc.